aoout/obsidian-anime-parser/README.md

 You can use the `Sync the progress of current anime to bangumi` command to sync your viewing progress to bangumi.

 In the future, there will be more data that can be synced.

+## ⚙️How episode parser works

+Relevant code for how to sort the episodes by file name is written in [parser.ts](src/lib/parser.ts).
+This is the important part.

+Rest of the relevant code is written in a [parseAnime](https://github.com/aoout/obsidian-anime-parser/blob/7905cc5e07278d2a36a1795d728a01e018aa7508/src/main.ts#L81C2-L183C3) function.